danhermes/xamarin-book-examples/Chapter 2 - Xamarin.Forms Intro/README.md

 # Chapter 2 - Building Mobile User Interfaces (Xamarin.Forms Intro)
 <br/>
 A Xamarin.Forms primer and a comparison of Xamarin.Forms vs. Platform-specific approaches such as Xamarin.iOS and Xamarin.Android.
 Covers Xamarin.Forms Pages, Layouts, and Views.
+These are the solutions in this folder and their platforms:

 <ul>
 <li>FormsExample.Xaml &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<- Xamarin.Forms XAML</li>